dbrg77/beautiful-jekyll/_posts/2019-05-02-use-aliyun-oss-for-ucsc-visualisation.md

 `ossutil64 mb oss://myatacbucket --acl=public-read --storage-class Standard`

-This creates a bucket called `msp-scatac` that can be read by public.
+This creates a bucket called `myatacbucket` that can be read by public.
 Okay, now locate the bigWig file in your local machine, and transfer it to the bucket:

 `ossutil64 cp my_bigwig.bw oss://myatacbucket`

-Now, to get an url so that UCSC can reach it.
+Now, to get an URL so that UCSC can reach it.
 You go to your OSS console, and do `your bucket name --> File Manament --> Tick your files --> Export URL`, like this:

 ![](../img/000/oss_url.png)